GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 To choose the best model for our use case, we empirically compared three models provided in #speechbrain.
 We evaluated them on the #librispeech training set, which contains 25,539 samples ranging from 3 to 16 seconds.
+@table:rl:method:asr_models

 We have integrated the #speechbrain #acr("ASR") library into the simulator.
 The input signals used for each source are drawn from the #librispeech @panayotov_librispeech_2015 (@sec:simulator:simulator:components:sim_scenarios).
 The simulator loads the ground truth transcripts along with the clean signal.
-Thus, our #acr("ASR") module can be fed with the listened signal computed by the simulator, and the obtained transcription can then be compared with the ground-truth one.
+Thus, our #acr("ASR") module, can be fed with the listened signal computed by the simulator, and the obtained transcription can then be compared with the ground-truth one.

 #include "asr_models_comparison.typ"